Gossip and Gossiping

 Swami Brahmananda, the direct disciple of Swami Ramakrishna Paramahamsa, pronounces, "There is no enemy more harmful than idle gossip.
 It ruins one completely." (pg.
 26, Spiritual Teachings of Swami Brahmananda).

-It does not just ruin one, but ruins one completely; without any modicum of hope for a second chance.
+It does not merely ruin one but utterly destroys one, leaving no modicum of hope for a second chance.

 Comments